 Cypriot Siver Siglos coin, Uncertain mint (Golgoi?): c 460-430

 Extremely rare Cypriot Silver Siglos Circa 460-430 BC.
 Unknown mint, possibly Golgoi.
-Second known example, though 3 copies of a similar coin are known.
+Second known example, though 3 copies of a slightly different coin from the same mint are known.

 Bull kneeling to right on ground line; bare fir-tree trunk above / Reverse: Nude male figure (Herakles?) standing to right, holding tree in left hand, and raising labrys (double-axe) in right hand; smaller tree behind.

 Cf. E. S. G. Robinson, "Greek Coins Acquired By The British Museum 1938-1948" in NC 1948, p.
 44 and pl.
 V, 1 (same dies); otherwise unpublished; but cf. BMC Cyprus, xlvi (e), pl.
 XXV, 10 for a third-stater from the same issue, and cf. SNG France 441 (Cilicia, uncertain) for similar types on a later coin of the same mint.